Software Advice: Product

+Reports

 Software Advice releases biannual reports to highlight top software products in different categories.
 Its FrontRunners for Enterprise Resource Planning (ERP), April 2019 report analyzed the software that companies use to track information such as inventory management, accounting, and customer relationship management.
-In the report, Software Advice used analyzed data to plot the market’s top ERP products graphically, based on Usability and User Recommended.
+In the report, Software Advice analyzed data to plot the market’s top ERP products graphically, based on Usability and User Recommended.
 The other FrontRunners reports also base scores on Usability and User Recommended.

+Under the methodology from January 2026, products are scored on two dimensions: usability, which combines functionality and ease of use, and customer satisfaction, which combines value, support and likelihood to recommend.
+To be eligible a product must have at least 20 user reviews published within the 24 months preceding the analysis period, of which at least 10 must fall in the most recent 12 months.
+Reviews are drawn from the Software Advice website, Capterra website, and getapp.com.